Jasná Low Tatras: Winter

 During the winter season there are 7 chairlifts and 18 ski sifts in the operation.
-Is serves 34 km of downhill slopes and % rfreeride zones.
-There are excellent slopes for every skier of each skills level.
-Beginners are starting in Biela Put, where the beginners area of ski school and super easy slope is.
-Then you can choose intermediate slopes in Zahradky and the top are championship slopes from Lukova and Chopok.
+Is serves 34 km of downhill slopes and freeride zones.
+There are slopes for every skier of each skills level.
+Beginners are starting in Biela Put, where the beginners area of ski school and an easier slope to handle.
+Intermediate slopes in Zahradky and championship slopes from Lukova and Chopok at the top are available.
 For free skiers there is a superb snow park and spectacular bowls with steep couloirs (Chopok North) and wide open spaces (Chopok South).

-There have also come to its of ski-climbing, freeride and cross-country skiing.
-The center offers a lot of fun through activities - SkiFOX, Snowscoot, Snowbike, kitewing, paragliding, rope park, paintball, night sleighing but also quality of complementary services - ski and snowboard school, kindergarten, rentals, service repositories, sports shops.
+There is also ski-climbing, freeride and cross-country skiing.
+The center offers activities such as SkiFOX, Snowscoot, Snowbike, kitewing, paragliding, rope park, paintball, night sleighing but also quality of complementary services - ski and snowboard school, kindergarten, rentals, service repositories, sports shops.
 The length of the winter season is around the beginning of December until the end of April.

 Summer

-In summer, is the biggest attraction in the resort lovely countryside Low Tatras.
-The center in recent years is well known not only because of tourism and the cable cableways but also because of its, in Slovakia and neighboring countries a unique BikePark.
-There are other activities including trampolines, archery, paintball, paragliding, rope park and additional services including rental bike, scooter, sports shops, guides and instructor for hiking, nordic walking, and climbing.
+In summer, it is the biggest attraction in the resort countryside of Low Tatras.
+The center in recent years is well known not only because of tourism and the cable cableways but also because of its unique BikePark.
+There are other activities including trampolines, archery, paintball, paragliding, rope park and additional services including rental bike, scooter, sports shops, guides and instructor for hiking, Nordic walking, and climbing.